 Our aim is teach children to have mathematical fluency, the ability to reason and solve problems.
-In the classroom the maths working wall provides information for the children which support their mathematical vocabulary, models the methods they may use and techniques for problem solving.
 We want our children to confidently and successfully undertake mathematical activities, in the classroom and the world beyond.

 During Key Stages 1 and 2 children encounter increasingly larger and complex numbers.
 We enable children to calculate with these numbers through developing their mental fluency, understanding of place value and ability to use reliable and efficient methods for all four operations.
 Children need to use this knowledge to be able to solve increasingly complex problems in a range of contexts.